lnxym20/devopsbuild/README.md

 I assume you know how to install the above tools on top of Windows 10 Pro.

+This branch is for Hyper-V.

-This project was a learning excerise for myself to use Vagrant, VitualBox and Anisble to create a Centos VM with my DevOps toolkit.
+This project was a learning exercise for myself to use Vagrant, Hyper-V and Anisble to create a Centos VM with my DevOps toolkit.

 # What is in the VM?